 While many, many studies show benefits to eating a vegetarian/vegan diet compared to a typical American diet, studies also show the same benefits for simply eating less meat and eating more plants – fruits, vegetables, whole grains, beans and nuts/seeds.
 You don’t have to be vegetarian or vegan to be healthy, just eat less meat than the average American (who eats quite a bit).

 Remember, there is a benefit to eating some amount of animal foods as there are nutrients that are difficult to obtain adequate amounts of in a vegetarian or vegan diet.
 However, there are definitely ways to become vegetarian or vegan in a totally healthful way.

 At the end of the day, you know what diet is right for your body, so feel free to make decisions in line with that.
 Don’t restrict your eating based on the rules of a diet – eat in a way that feels right to you!

 So dabble in butter.
 Flirt with fish.

-And if you like, eat a damn egg!
+And if you like, eat that delicious egg!

 Adapted from the original article.

 Rachael Hartley, RD, LD, CDE is a private practice dietitian, food enthusiast, and nutrition expert based in Columbia, SC.
 By guiding others to rediscover the joy of nourishment rather than deprivation, Rachael helps men and women alike improve their health and well-being through delicious whole food recipes and practical advice through intuitive eating.